pascalgn/npm-publish-action/README.md

 - `tag_name`: the name pattern of the new tag
 - `tag_message`: the message pattern of the new tag
 - `commit_pattern`: pattern that the commit message needs to follow
-- `package_path`: custom directory in the case that the package is not in the root.
+- `workspace`: custom workspace directory that contains the `package.json` file

 ### Environment variables